|Useful links: Life with a single kidney and How to look after your kidneys

 How common is CKD?

-Useful links: Kidney Disease: Are you one in three?
+Useful link: Kidney Disease: Are you one in three?

 KHA Kidney Health Resources including simplified translated versions

-KHA webpages: Your heart and CKD and Diabetes and CKD
+KHA pages: Your heart and CKD and Diabetes and CKD

 Urinary tract infections (also known as UTIs)